emdete/minipov/README.md

 All code using the original function of the minipov are named `pov*.c`.

+To generate an textline the programm `gen_pov.c` is provided.

 ### POV with sensor

 To know when to start the writing the minipov utilizes a sensor port.
 We